sakloui/jorban-martysmods.github.io/docs/shader_repos/martysmods/immerse_shader_guides.md

 ### Step 1: Configuring iMMERSE Anti Aliasing for Best Output

-1. Enable the `View edges` `Debug Output`.
+1. Select the option `View edges` for the parameter `Debug Output` -  This will allow you to see all of the edges that iMMERSE Anti Aliasing is able to detect, and will allow us to better see the changes that the shader is able to make!

 ![Debug Output Preview](./images/immerse/smaa_debug_edges_preview.png)

-2. Enable the `Color edge detection (max)` `Edge Detection Type`.
+2. Select the option `Color edge detection (max)` for `Edge Detection Type` - This option is the best soltuion for getting the most amount of edges within iMMERSE Anti Aliasing.

+However, other options can be chosen if desired.

-3. Check the option for `Enable Predicated Thresholding` - With this selected, you should notice a large decrease of edges that are being detected, this is normal, do not panic!
+3. Check the option for `Enable Predicated Thresholding` - With this selected, you should notice a large decrease of edges that are being detected, this is normal, do not panic.

+We will be configuring other parameters in order to get more of those edges back into view!

 ![Enable Predicated Thresholding Debug Output Preview](./images/immerse/smaa_debug_edges_depth_preview.png)

-4. Reduce `Edge Detection Threshold` and `Depth Edge Detection Threshold` to the lowest value that they can go - This will increase the amount of edges that you see, we will configure this more as we go on.
+4. Reduce `Edge Detection Threshold` and `Depth Edge Detection Threshold` parameters to the lowest value that they can go.

+This will increase the amount of edges that you see, other parameters will be configured in order to detect more edges later on.

 ![Reducing Edge Detection Threshold and Depth Edge Detection Threshold Parameter Preview](./images/immerse/smaa_reduce_edt_and_dedt.png)

-5. Reduce `Predication Threshold` as low as it can go - If you already have this set to default values, this will likely not change much within your scene.
+5. Reduce `Predication Threshold` as low as it can go - If you already have this set to default values, the parameter will likely not change much within your scene.

+Keep in mind that this parameter will not do anything if you do not have depth access within your game!

 ![Reducing Predication Threshold Parameter Preview](./images/immerse/smaa_reduce_pt.png)

 6. Increase `Predication Strength` just enough to the point where you notice no extra changes within the scene.
 This will increase the depth predication strength in order to grab more edges that are noticble in depth, but not by the edge detection method.

+Keep in mind that this parameter also will not do anything if you do not have depth access within your game!

   * Good `Predication Strength` value debug output: